mtiller/ModelicaBook/text/source/behavior/discrete/decay.rst

    :lines: 2-

 In this case, the integrator is blind to the changes in behavior.
-It does its best to integrate accuracy but without explicit knowledge of where the behavior changes occur, it will blindly continue using the wrong value of the derivative and extrapolate well beyond the change in behavior.
+It does its best to integrate accurately but without explicit knowledge of where the behavior changes occur, it will blindly continue using the wrong value of the derivative and extrapolate well beyond the change in behavior.
 If we simulate the ``WithNoEvents`` model, using the